This year, we have a different sort of recipe for celebrating Independence Day. And it’s all about many of us celebrate freedom through food.

-Come dusk this fourth of July, while everyone else is oohing and aahing patriotically over fireworks, our thoughts will turn to a different sort of independence.
-A freedom, if you will.
-Yes, to the freedom accorded Californians earlier this week, although we’ll also be thinking of countless other freedoms.
-Freedom from cooking things the way your mom always did.
+Come dusk this Fourth of July, while everyone else is oohing and aahing patriotically over fireworks, our thoughts will turn to a different sort of independence.
 Freedom from being sheepish about the state of your thighs.
 Freedom to sip Champagne to your heart’s content.
 Freedom from fearing the collective cholesterol of an egg every morning.
-Freedom to indulge in a cornflake marshmallow cookie from Momofuku Milk Bar.
+Freedom from cooking things the way your mom always did.
+Freedom to indulge in a cornflake marshmallow cookie from Momofuku Milk Bar for breakfast if you please.
 Freedom to linger as late as you darn well please when seated at the table with friends.
 And all manner of other food-minded freedoms.

-We had an inkling that we’re not the only ones distracted by such thoughts at the twilight’s last gleaming, so we took it upon ourselves to inquire what liberties, serious as well as silly, others were grateful to have in their lives.
-What we found sorta surprised us.
-There’s a heck of a lot of freedom being felt through food, and we’re not just talking about flag-shaped cakes.
-Without further ado, may we present everyone’s incredible, indelible, oft edible moments of independence.
-(Cue fireworks.
-Or perhaps Pop Rocks.)—Renee Schettler Rossi
+We took it upon ourselves to inquire what liberties—serious as well as silly—that others are grateful to have in their lives.
+What we found is a heck of a lot of freedom being felt through food, and we’re not just talking about flag-shaped cakes.
+Without further ado, we present an array of incredible, indelible, oft edible moments of independence.
+Cue fireworks.
+Or perhaps Pop Rocks.—Renee Schettler Rossi

 Independence from recipes